gabrielelanaro/gabrielelanaro.github.io/blog/_posts/2020-05-05-flashcard-and-memory.md

 where $$p(r=1)$$ just means the probability that if we test the user at time t, the user will recall the fact correctly.

 Nice!
-We have a model for the user memory, which essentially involves a single parameter, **S**, which tells us how well do we know a certain fact.
+We have a model for the user memory, which essentially involves a single parameter, **S**, that tells us how well do we know a certain fact.
 Memorizing something, simply means having a high probability to recall a certain fact.

 ## Estimating S from data